(I am not doing a step by step for this project because it's pretty self- explanatory. Ask me for specific questions.)

 If you skipped the pencil and went straight to Sharpie, disregard this step.

 Using the ruler again, create your calendar outline in Sharpie.
 I just used a regular Sharpie for the outline but a thin one could look really nice, also.
+STEP V

 From here it's really up to you.
 I personally didn't write the days on the burlap only because I was afraid my writing wouldn't look nice enough.
 You can also make a Sharpie box on the top for the month or do whatever else you think would look nice.